A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Introduction

+Throughout, we use the standard Black-Scholes model in a complete market, which is introduced in Section \ref{sec:model}.
+We provide a comprehensive overview on the model setting in Appendix \ref{app:correlated}.
+Our contributions are fourfold.

+First, we provide a unified formula of the optimal portfolio choice for the general PHARA utility (Section \ref{sec:formula}).
+The portfolio is expressed in a feedback form (Theorem \ref{thm_main}), i.e., an explicit function of the wealth level, given a Lagrangian multiplier ($y^*$ later).
+This unified formula includes optimal portfolios in the preceding literature as typical examples.
+As a direct formula, our result can be applied to quickly obtain the optimal portfolio in utility maximization.
+We show the usage of our formula, how to specify parameters of the PHARA utility and how to directly write down the optimal portfolio, at Examples \ref{ex:M}-\ref{ex:PHARA_complex} in Section \ref{sec:revisit}.

-As a direct formula, our result can be applied to quickly obtain the optimal portfolio in the field of utility optimization.
-The portfolio is expressed in a feedback form (i.e., an explicit function of the wealth level).
-Importantly, we provide clear economic meaning for the formula (Section \ref{sec:econ}).
-The unified formula consists of four terms: \textbf{Merton relative risk aversion term}, \textbf{risk seeking term} (due to non-concavity), \textbf{loss aversion term} (due to benchmark levels) and \textbf{first-order risk aversion term} (due to non-differentiability).
-The division of the closed-form portfolio further illustrates the risky behavior of the decision maker.
-We find that not only non-concavity in the utility function causes great risk taking, but also non-differentiability greatly reduces risk taking; the latter finding is new.
+Second, we illustrate clear economic meanings for the formula (Section \ref{sec:econ}).
+The unified formula enjoys an advantage of analytical tractability and consists of four terms: \textbf{Merton relative risk aversion term}, \textbf{risk seeking term} (due to non-concavity), \textbf{loss aversion term} (due to benchmark levels) and \textbf{first-order risk aversion term} (due to non-differentiability).
+The division of the closed-form portfolio illustrates the risky behavior of the decision maker.
+Further, we propose an asymptotic analysis to our portfolio and the corresponding wealth process (Theorem \ref{thm_option table}).
+It is a generalization of the asymptotic approach in \cite{LL2023}.
+The main technique is asymptotic analysis and we use a more detailed analysis to the limiting of various terms in Theorem \ref{thm_option table}.
+One can directly apply Theorem \ref{thm_option table} for asymptotic financial analysis given a specific PHARA utility.
+As a summary, the optimal portfolio has a pattern of ``multiple-peak-multiple-valley" with the tail trend to the famous \cite{M1969}'s constant risky percentage.
+We find that not only non-concavity in the utility function causes great risk taking, but also non-differentiability greatly reduces risk taking.
+The former finding of non-concavity is studied in \cite{C2000} and \cite{KZ2007}, while the latter finding of non-differentiability is new.

-Furthermore, we discuss the application and the parameter setting in the hedge fund management.
-We conclude in Section \ref{sec:conclusion}.
-All proofs are relegated to the Appendix.